yermbiz/auth-flow-fullstack/README.md

    - Supports account registration with email confirmation via a link.
    - Includes a password recovery flow for users who forget their password.

+3. **Policy Versioning**
+   - Dynamically loads the latest versions of Terms and Conditions or Privacy Policies.
+   - Policy content is securely stored on the backend, allowing centralized updates and version control.

 The project is split into two independent parts:

 - **Frontend**: A React application using Material-UI (MUI).
 - **Backend**: A Node.js application using Express, Knex, and PostgreSQL.

 Each part is a standalone project with its own dependencies, scripts, and can be separated into individual repositories if needed.

 ---